JoshData/python-email-validator/README.md

 ### Test addresses

-This library rejects email addresess that use the [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) `invalid`, `localhost`, `test`, and some others by raising `EmailSyntaxError`.
+This library rejects email addresses that use the [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) `invalid`, `localhost`, `test`, and some others by raising `EmailSyntaxError`.
 This is to protect your system from abuse: You probably don't want a user to be able to cause an email to be sent to `localhost` (although they might be able to still do so via a malicious MX record).
 However, in your non-production test environments you may want to use `@test` or `@myname.test` email addresses.
 There are three ways you can allow this:

 1. Add `test_environment=True` to the call to `validate_email` (see above).
 2. Set `email_validator.TEST_ENVIRONMENT` to `True` globally.